 - Guesthouse – Php 5000

 - Open Cottage – Php 300 (Day tour), Php 600 (Overnight)

 - Mini Pavillion – Php 500 (Day tour), Php 1000 (Overnight)

 Aside from spending the night inside the Hundred Islands National Park, you can choose from the various transients and hotels near Lucap Wharf or within Alaminos City.

-Instead of camping, we decided to stay on a transient near Lucap Wharf since we hoped to catch an early bus to Baguio during the following morning.
+Instead of camping, we decided to stay on a transient near Lucap Wharf since we hoped to catch an early bus to Baguio the following morning.

 We spentPhp 2000 for the night.
 I talked with the staff, and she mentioned that other transients also offer similar prices.
-That’s reasonable enough for me as the room where we stayed had basic amenities, including shower and beds.
+That’s reasonable enough for me as the room where we stayed had basic amenities, including a shower and beds.

 Some transients also have tricycles to bring customers to the Lucap Wharf or even to the bus stations in Alaminos City.

 Most transients here don’t have nearby restaurants or stores.
 So make sure to bring food from Lucap Wharf or Alaminos City.

 Here are some of the popular restaurants in Alaminos, Pangasinan.
 The local tourism recommends these so you’ll taste authentic meals of the province, from seafood to vegetable cuisines.